dahga/Little-Bits/README.md

 ### Functional

-1.

-### Non-Functional

 1. Clock count-down with each calendar event.
 2. Account log in is required for user access since its a public site.
-3. The clock should show the coundown as they scroll through there calendar
+3. Scroll through the months indivually.
 4. Alerts can be scheduled as user request time frame.
 5. Users should be able to delete the account.

-### Non- Requirements
+### Non-Functional

-1. Every request should be less than 200ms.
+1.Every request should be less than 200ms.

 ### Non- Requirements
 1. Requires an active internet connection at all times.